نوع مقاله : مقاله پژوهشی

 عنوان مقاله [English]

-Criticism and Evaluation of the Economic Development Model During the Reza Shah era, with Emphasis on the Theory of the Developmental State
+Criticism and Evaluation of the Economic Development Model During Reza Shah’s Reign with Emphasis on the Theory of Developmental State

 نویسندگان [English]